ES10-1024/P10_Handin/README.md

 Authors: Fie Ørum, Lau Lauridsen, Simon Johansen

-The theses can be found at Aalborg University Library (www.aub.aau.dk)
+The thesis can be found at Aalborg University Library (www.aub.aau.dk)